KwaGabriel/kwagabriel.github.io/index.md

 ## I am Gabriel,

 a game dev from UOWM KDU.
+Currently a Junior Programmer at Kaigan :D

 I have been acquainted with Unity throughout my course completing solo and team projects alike.
 For my final year project, I was part of Studio Reroll that made Esc:RNG as a general game programmer.
-I have also been doing UE related projects during my internship at Nimbus Games.
+I did UE related projects during my internship at Nimbus Games.
 Please drop me an email if there are any questions or for further discussion, I look forward to hearing from you!

 <div class = 'h3a-rightalign'></div>